abagames/sarad/README.md

   vertex/3 - width DD - mouseY 1 0
   ```

-5. Assign digits to 'D', convert the code into inner notation and eliminate dead code.
+5. Assign digits to 'D', convert the operator into infix notation and eliminate dead code.

   ```
   if(V0)